nix-community/nixvim/README.md

 ```

 You can now access the module using `inputs.nixvim.homeModules.nixvim`,
-for a home-manager installation, `inputs.nixvim.nixosModules.nixvim`, for NixOS,
+for a Home Manager installation, `inputs.nixvim.nixosModules.nixvim`, for NixOS,
 and `inputs.nixvim.nixDarwinModules.nixvim` for nix-darwin.

 </details>

 ## Usage
-Nixvim can be used in four ways: through the home-manager, nix-darwin, NixOS modules,
+Nixvim can be used in four ways: through the Home Manager, nix-darwin, NixOS modules,
 and standalone through the `makeNixvim` function.
 To use the modules, just import the
 `nixvim.homeModules.nixvim`, `nixvim.nixDarwinModules.nixvim`, and
 `nixvim.nixosModules.nixvim` modules, depending on which system